ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Along with staging, other tools can help estimate prognosis and help you and your doctor make decisions about adjuvant therapy.
-The website Adjuvant!
-Online, available at another, independent website called www.adjuvantonline.com, is a tool that your doctor can use to interpret a variety of prognostic factors.
-This website should only be used with the interpretation of your doctor.
-In addition, other tests that can predict the risk of recurrence for your specific tumor by testing your tumor tissue (such as Oncotype Dx™ and Mammaprint™) may be also used to better understand the risks from the cancer and whether chemotherapy will help reduce those risks.
+This includes tests that can predict the risk of recurrence by testing your tumor tissue (such as Oncotype Dx™; see Diagnosis).
+Such tests may also help your doctor better understand the risks from the cancer and whether chemotherapy will help reduce those risks.

 When surgery to remove the cancer is not possible, it is called inoperable.
 The doctor will then recommend treating the cancer in other ways.
 Chemotherapy, targeted therapy, radiation therapy, and/or hormonal therapy may be given to shrink the cancer.

-For recurrent cancer and metastatic cancer, treatment options depend on how the cancer was first treated and the characteristics of the cancer mentioned above, such as ER, PR, and HER2.
+For recurrent cancer, treatment options depend on how the cancer was first treated and the characteristics of the cancer mentioned above, such as ER, PR, and HER2.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-Surgery is also used to examine the nearby underarm or axillary lymph nodes.
+Surgery is also used to examine the nearby axillary lymph nodes, which are under the arm.
 A surgical oncologist is a doctor who specializes in treating cancer with surgery.
 Learn more about the basics of cancer surgery.

 Generally, the smaller the tumor, the more surgical options a patient has.
 The types of surgery include the following:

-A lumpectomy is the removal of the tumor and a small, cancer-free margin of healthy tissue around the tumor.
+Lumpectomy.
+This is the removal of the tumor and a small, cancer-free margin of healthy tissue around the tumor.
 Most of the breast remains.
-For both DCIS and invasive cancer, radiation therapy to the remaining breast tissue is generally recommended after surgery.
+For invasive cancer, radiation therapy to the remaining breast tissue is generally recommended after surgery.
+For DCIS, radiation therapy after surgery may be an option depending on the patient and the tumor.
 A lumpectomy may also be called breast-conserving surgery, a partial mastectomy, quadrantectomy, or a segmental mastectomy.

 Lymph node removal and analysis